kukuu/webpack/README.md

 with a URL pointing to a CDN.

-# When to use  Webpack.
+# When to use  Webpack

 If you're building a complex Front End application with many non-code static assets such as CSS, images, fonts, etc, then yes, Webpack will give you great benefits.